-Mr. Werwath said it is currently zoned as I-2 and if the donation is approved by City Council, they will begin a rezoning process to change it C-2, and they will work with City staff on the rezoning process.
+Mr. Werwath said it is currently zoned as I-2 and if the donation is approved by City Council, they will begin a rezoning process to change it to be rezoned as C-2, and they will work with City staff on the rezoning process.